Interfaces

 Every interface has a Context property that indicates the interface's origin.
 If set to Customer, it was created by your organisation and can be edited freely.
 Otherwise, it's a protected system interface.

-System interfaces are included with Alloy to provide core functionality and help you get started (e.g. the Defects and Tasks interfaces).
+System interfaces are included to provide core functionality and help you get started (e.g. the Defects and Tasks interfaces).
 While system interfaces can't be edited or deleted, they can be extended with extra attributes.

 Details